b00401062/b00401062.github.io/Textbooks/Simpson's Forensic Medicine.md

 #### Primary myocardial disease

 - Molecular investigations must be key elements in the post mortem investigation of SCDs with a structurally normal heart.

+#### Atheromatous aneurysm of the aorta

+- The aneurysms may be saccular or fusiform.
+- The wall of the aneurysm is commonly calcified and the lumen is commonly lined by old laminated thrombus.